Tountoun/keycloak-sec/README.md

 # OAUTH2 SECURITY USING KEYCLOAK

 ## DESCRIPTION

 This project aims to make a use keycloak which is an open source identity and access management solution for modern applications and services.
 Here we secure a service of customers using keycloak solution.

 ## Installation and running

 - Keycloak
   - Install keycloak server and start it in development mode
-  - Follow this link [Get started with keycloak](https://www.keycloak.org/getting-started/getting-started-zip) to set up a realm, create users, and register a client
+  - Follow this link [Get started with keycloak](https://www.keycloak.org/getting-started/getting-started-zip) to set up a realm, create users, and register a client with id `keycloak-sec-client`
   - Make sure configuration is ok by logging using created user's credentials

 - Project
   - Get the project
     ````shell